License agreement for the use of the MailUp Platform

 Appendix 2: Security measures

-As from the Date of Effect, MailUp shall implement and maintain the Security Measures set out at the following links:
+As from the Effective Date, MailUp shall implement and maintain the Security Measures set out at the following links:

 – https://academy.mailup.it/gdpr-impegno-di-mailup/